orjanbp/wc5etools/README.md

 6. **`/markdown-pages`**: This directory contains all static markdown pages, that are converted to Gatsby pages via remark.

 7. **`/pages`**: This directory contains all app pages, that aren't built from a markdown page.
 Each app will have its own page here, rendering the views of that app.

+3. **`/stores`**: Data stores are kept globally and used per-context in different apps.
+Contexts are provided to the app globally through `gatsby-browser.js` and `gatsby-ssr.js`.

 8. **`/templates`**: This directory contains all templates used to convert markdown pages.